Flank/flank-dashboard/metrics/ci_integrations/docs/05_builds_synchronization.md

 The above table is not complete meaning that the sync algorithm can throw an error at some point if something went wrong.
 These errors are strongly related to concrete implementations of `source` and `destination` integrations and thus are not examined.

-The following activity diagram demonstrates steps the algorithm performs:
+The following activity diagram demonstrates main stages of the algorithm:

 ![Sync activity diagram](http://www.plantuml.com/plantuml/proxy?cache=no&fmt=svg&src=https://github.com/platform-platform/monorepo/raw/ci_integrations_sync_doc/metrics/ci_integrations/docs/diagrams/sync_algorithm_activity_diagram.puml)